MJCliffe/PASCal/README.md

 poetry install
 ```

-You can then launch the app with `flask --app src/PASCal/app.py run` and access the app in your browser at [http://localhost:5000](http://localhost:5000) (by default).
+You can then either launch the app with `flask --app src/PASCal/app.py run` and access the app in your browser at [http://localhost:5000](http://localhost:5000) (by default), or simply use the Python library in your own scripts.
-The software has been designed to run as a web app, but please do submit any issues to the [GitHub Repository](./CONTRIBUTING.md).
+The software was initially designed to used as a web app, but please do submit any issues to the [GitHub Repository](./CONTRIBUTING.md).

 ## Issues and Feature Requests